Manitoba Business: Kelly Brothers / Manitoba Construction Company / Kelly Brothers and Mitchell / Thomas Kelly and Sons

 They built several public schools around the city, including the first Normal School at the corner of Kate Street and William Avenue.
 They put down the first block paving in Winnipeg.
 When asphalt became popular as a paving material, they constructed the first plant and paved the first asphalted street in Winnipeg, McDermot Avenue.

-In 1903, the firm merged with several other companies to form the Manitoba Construction Company with Thomas Kelly as President and General Manager and George Andrews Mitchell as Secretary-Treasurer.
-After two years this firm became Kelly Brothers and Mitchell Limited with Thomas Kelly as President and Manager.
-In 1908, he formed the firm of Thomas Kelly and Sons Limited.
+In June 1903, Kelly Brothers merged with George Alsip, George Andrews Mitchell, Thomas Sharpe, Edward Cass, William Henry Rourke, and Daniel David Wood to form the Manitoba Construction Company with Thomas Kelly as President and General Manager, Rourke as Vice-President, and Mitchell as Secretary-Treasurer.
+In September 1905, this firm became Kelly Brothers and Mitchell Limited with Thomas Kelly as President and Manager.
+In 1908, he formed the firm of Thomas Kelly and Sons Limited with offices in the Lindsay Building.

 Some of the Manitoba buildings that the firm constructed: